ANZAzureDevs/New-Breakpoint/series-03.md

 ![PatientNotes Episode](media/PatientNotes.jpg)

-## 2024-06-13: New Breakpoint S3 Ep 21: From Code to Clinic: Crafting Healthcare Solutions with AI
+## 2024-06-13: From Code to Clinic: Crafting Healthcare Solutions with AI

 Join us for an exclusive episode of our New Breakpoint Series, where Microsoft Developer Engagement Lead, Michelle Sandford, will lead a discussion with the minds behind Patient Notes.
 She'll be joined by the PatientNotes team, Jason Smale, CEO of PatientNotes, Sarah Moran, Head of Marketing and Darren Ross, Head of Customer.